analogdevicesinc/doctools/docs/install.rst

 Development install
 -------------------

-Development install allows to edit the source code and apply the changes without reinstalling.
+Development install allows editing the source code and apply the changes without reinstalling.
-Also extends Author Mode to watch changes on the webpage source code (use `--dev`/`-r` option to enable this).
+Also extends :ref:`serve` to watch changes on the webpage source code (use `--dev`/`-r` option to enable this).

 .. _web-compiler: